cordutie/ddsp_textures_thesis/README.md

 ## 1. Introduction

-This repository contains the experiments conducted for the thesis titled "Statistics-Driven Texture Sound Synthesis Using Differentiable Digital Signal Processing-Based Architectures," authored by Esteban Gutiérrez and advised by Lonce Wyse.
+This repository contains the experiments conducted for the thesis titled "Statistics-Driven Texture Sound Synthesis Using Differentiable Digital Signal Processing-Based Architectures" authored by Esteban Gutiérrez and advised by Lonce Wyse at the [Universitat Pompeu Fabra](https://upf.edu).
 The experiments are based on the GitHub repositories resulting from this thesis: [ddsp_textures](https://github.com/cordutie/ddsp_textures) and [VAE_SubEnv](https://github.com/cordutie/VAE_SubEnv).

 ![DDSP architecture](experiments/data/images/DDSP.png)
 <div align="center">Figure 1.
 DDSP architecture modified to synthesize texture sounds.</div><br>